 In terms of target investment assets, an SIPF is not subject to any regulatory restrictions other than that it cannot make investments in securities issued by an operating portfolio company with the aim of participating in its management, which is strictly reserved for PEFs.

 In addition, SIPFs making investments in real estate assets must not:

 Investment Restrictions – PEFs

 A PEF must ensure that 50% or more of the aggregate capital contribution of its partners to the fund are invested in assets described in the first, second, fifth and sixth items above within two years from the time of their respective capital contributions.
-Further, it must not dispose of any asset described in the first, second, third or sixth item above within six months from its acquisition, except for when an exceptional event occurs to the portfolio company.
+Furthermore, a PEF must not dispose of any asset described in the first, second, third or sixth items above within six months of its acquisition, except for when the portfolio company is affected by an exceptional event.

 Restrictions on Leverage – SIPFs

 An SIPF is subject to certain limits on its borrowing, guaranteeing and investment in financial derivatives.
 Specifically, the ratio of the sum of the following amounts over the SIPF's net assets (leverage ratio) must be lower than 400%: